immcantation/tigger/docs/topics/plotGenotype.md

 determined by the final two numbers in the gene name.

 text_size
-:   the point size of the plotted text
+:   the point size of the plotted text.

 silent
 :   if `TRUE` do not draw the plot and just return the ggplot